0x1eef/nanoc-webpack.rb/README.md

 [nanoc](https://nanoc.app)
 filter that adds
 [webpack](https://webpack.js.org/)
-support to nanoc.
+support to nanoc. <br>
 The filter connects nanoc to the the JavaScript, TypeScript, and nodejs ecosystems.

 ## Examples